Comcast/money/README.md

 In addition to what you find in this repository, there are also other repositories:

 - [Go-lang](https://github.com/Comcast/golang-money) support as well in a separate repository.
-- [Purely Functional Money](https://github.com/ccadllc/cedi-dtrace) is a library that supports tracing for principled functional programming in Scala.
+- [Cedi-Dtrace - Functional Money](https://github.com/ccadllc/cedi-dtrace) is a library that supports tracing for principled functional programming in Scala.
 If this repository is too side effecting for you to stomach, this is where you should go.

 ## Distributed Tracing Reads